 What is Minecraft 2?
-Well, we don’t know what Minecraft 2 is, frankly, but let us start with what we do know: Minecraft isn’t just a game, it is an institution with over 100 million devoted players.
+Well, we don’t know what Minecraft 2 is, but let us start with what we do know: Minecraft isn’t just a game, it’s an institution with over 100 million devoted players.
 PC gaming’s answer to Lego has captivated millions of creatives and keen sharers around the world.
 For some players, Minecraft is a new way for them to see the world, giving them the ability to express themselves with blocks.
-So, of course, we are looking forward to Minecraft 2.
+So, of course, we’re looking forward to Minecraft 2.

-Since Microsoft bought Mojang in 2014, they have expanded the franchise in all directions, but without letting slip any hint of development for Minecraft 2.
-We have seen Minecraft come to Windows 10, various consoles, and to schools with a Minecraft Education Edition - but no word on anything resembling Minecraft 2.
+Since Microsoft bought Mojang in 2014, it has expanded the game in all directions, but without letting slip any hint of development for Minecraft 2.
+We have seen Minecraft come to Windows 10, various consoles, and to schools with a Minecraft: Education Edition – but no word on anything resembling Minecraft 2.

-With the success of the first game in mind, there is always the chance that Minecraft 2 could be happening.
+Given the success of the first game there’s a good the chance that Minecraft 2 could be happening.
 We can only imagine how Minecraft 2 could build on the original game’s amazing collection of maps, servers, and skins.
 We have put our heads together and brainstormed some ideas for what we want from Minecraft 2.
-Here is everything we know about Minecraft 2.
+Here’s everything we know about Minecraft 2.

 Minecraft 2 release date

-The real question is: when is the Minecraft 2 release date?
+When is the Minecraft 2 release date?
 Unfortunately, there is no Minecraft 2 release date yet, perhaps not ever.
-But, if our snouts sniff anything out, you will find it here in full.
+But, if our snouts sniff anything out, you’ll find it here in full.

 What is Minecraft 2.0?

-For the less keen - or observant - pranksters amongst you, Minecraft 2.0 turned out to be a particularly mean April Fool’s joke.
+For the less keen pranksters among you, Minecraft 2.0 turned out to be a particularly mean April Fool’s joke.
 Among the ‘new’ features listed in the changelog for Minecraft 2.0 was a new ‘Super Hostile’ difficulty and an ‘Ultra Realistic’ graphics setting.
 It even included lapis lazuli blocks that, er, already existed in Minecraft.
 Stop playing with our feelings Mojang and bring us Minecraft 2!

 Minecraft 2 gameplay